Francoist Spain: Spanish nationalism

-Roman Catholicism
+National Catholicism

 Franco's regime often used religion as a means to increase his popularity throughout the Catholic world, especially after the Second World War.
 Franco himself was increasingly portrayed as a fervent Catholic and a staunch defender of Roman Catholicism, the declared state religion.
-The regime favoured very conservative Roman Catholicism and it reversed the secularisation process that had taken place under the Republic.
+The regime favoured very conservative Roman Catholicism and reversed the secularisation process that had taken place under the Republic.
+As Julián Casanova notes, Fascism and Catholicism were "the two cornerstones" of the New State that emerged as the war progressed.
 According to historian Julian Casanova, "the symbiosis of religion, fatherland and Caudillo" saw the Church assume great political responsibilities, "a hegemony and monopoly beyond its wildest dreams" and it played "a central role in policing the country's citizens".